Glossary of Terms

-The Americans with Disabilities Act, also known as the ADA, was passed in 1990.
-The ADA prohibits discrimination based on disability.
+The Americans with Disabilities Act of 1990, also known as the ADA, is a groundbreaking piece of legislation that prohibits discrimination based on disability.
 It requires employers to provide reasonable accommodations to employees with disabilities and includes accessibility requirements for public accommodations such as public transportation and buildings.
 Wikipedia has a comprehensive page dedicated to the ADA.

 Empowerment is the state of having power and control over your own life.
 It's about playing an active role in making decisions related what you do, including where you live, what you do for work, who you spend your time with, and so much more.
 Everyone has the right to being empowered in their own lives, regardless of whether they have a disability.

 “Equity” sounds similar to “equality,” but it’s more than everyone getting the same thing.
 Equity is about everyone getting what they need to survive and thrive based on their own personal situation.
 An equitable system levels the playing field so that people of different backgrounds, economic situations, genders or orientations—and people with and without disabilities—can all achieve their highest potential.

 Inclusion is mentioned more and more lately in regard to diversity and equity.
 At PHAME, we use the word inclusion to refer to people with and without disabilities doing something together.
 This means that both people with and people without disabilities are represented in a group (the group being an audience, a group of performers, participants in a class, etc).